gaganode/gaga-server-web-docs/src/running/how-to-run-gaganode-on-android.md

 >How to easily install a GaGaNode on Android.

 [[toc]]

 ::: tip 🚧 TIP
 - The minimum recommended version is **Android 4**.
 - Enable Auto-starting GaGaNode APP in Android.
-- The Android device is unable to connect to Gaganode using the data center IP.
+- The Android device is unable to connect to Gaganode using the Datacenter IP.
 :::

 ## Register